 The quickest way to personalize your notifications is to use placeholder tags.
 These tags allow you to replace placeholders with their first names and other user data for each notification.
-We've got a great guide on tags below for you to check out when you get the chance.
+We've created the following guide on tags for you to watch when you get the chance.

-Having tags in messages allows your system to pull data from your database and substitute user-specific data into those messages.
-Automating personalized notifications isn’t the only benefit you’ll get out of this.
+Using tags in your messages allows your system to pull data from your database and substitute user-specific data into those messages.
+Automating personalized notifications isn’t the only benefit you’ll get from this.
 You'll also see a dramatic increase in user engagement.
-By prompting users with their first name, you can get their attention and encourage them to engage with your application.
+By prompting users with their first name, you can grab their attention and encourage them to engage with your application.

 Using our SDK, these tag placeholders can be placed in-line with the message text in your notification templates.
-With OneSignal, simply create a new Template and insert a placeholder tag within the template’s message.
+With OneSignal, simply create a new Template and insert a placeholder tag within the template’s message section.

 You only need to set this up once.
-All notifications being sent out will have all placeholders replaced with actual user data.
-You can also go much further beyond first names when personalizing push notifications.
-For example, in a gaming app, you can include tags for the highest game score for each user, current level, and or other stored gaming variable.
+All notifications you send after initial setup will substitute placeholders for actual user data.
+Remember you can also go beyond first names when personalizing push notifications.
+For example, in a gaming app, you can include tags for a users’ the highest game score, current level, and or other stored gaming variable.
 To further personalize your messages, you can also include rich media.

-Check out our personalization tag documentation on how to set this up.
+Visit our personalization tag documentation for a step-by step on setting this up.

 Push Notification Personalization Best Practices

-To provide an engaging customer experience without embarrassing personalization mistakes that can anger your customers, here are a few best practices to make sure that your strategies execute without a hitch.
+To provide an engaging customer experience while avoiding any embarrassing personalization mistakes that could anger your customers, here are a few best practices to stick with to make sure your strategies execute without a hitch.

 1. Use a catch-all default value

 Sometimes you won’t have all the data you need on each user, so it’s best to have a catch-all default value for every tag you use.
 For example, if you are missing a first name for a user, you could set the default value to “friend” or “there” so your notification would read “Hello there! [message]” or “Hello friend! [message]”.